kai687/sphinxawesome-theme/docs/how-to/install.rst

    .. _documentation: https://python-poetry.org/docs/basic-usage/

-#. **Optional**: install pre-commit hooks.
+#. **Optional:** install pre-commit hooks.

    .. code-block:: console

        $ poetry run pre-commit install

-   If you don't plan on commiting any changes to the forked respository, you can skip this step.
+   If you don't plan on committing any changes to the forked repository, you can skip this step.
    Check the file `.pre-commit-config.yaml`_ to see which pre-commit hooks are active.